InfiniteInteractive/LimitlessSDK/README.md

 Limitless SDK ![alt text](https://github.com/InfiniteInteractive/LimitlessSDK/blob/master/resources/logo_icon_48.png "Logo")
 ======

 Media Processing Framework built with dependence on C++11..
 Design is based on GStreamer's documentation but does not follow it completely. _The framework is pretty rough at the moment and you will likely need help getting something functional.
 Currently only handles live image sources, audio is in the works.
-Don't pull inless you are wanting something to work on._
+Don't pull unless you are wanting something to work on._

 ###Platforms
 * Windows only (for the moment)